 Transportation - Planes and Cars

 How you get to Africa of course depends a lot on where you are in the world.
-I have set up some Africa flight guidelines that will help you find the best possible flights to Africa for your particular situation.
+I have set up some African flight guidelines that will help you find the best possible flights to Africa for your particular situation.

 To get to the park once you touch down in South Africa you can take a domestic flight as there are daily flights from Johannesburg International (new name "OR Tambo International Airport" and global airport code JNB) to Phalaborwa Airport (PHW), Hoedspruit Airport (HDS) and the Kruger/Mpumalanga International Airport (locally known as KMIA but global airport code MQP) located between Nelspruit and White River.